The city of Montpellier

 To help you in this matter, you will find below a list of hotels located either nearby the Corum, or outside the city center but with more affordable rates and with easy public transport connection with the Corum.
 Some of these hotels will make a special discount for EUCARPIA 2017 attendees.
 To get these fares, please contact directly the hotel by email (not through online reservations systems) and mention that you will attend the EUCARPIA 2017 conference.

 The Montpellier Tourist Office website provides a larger hotel list : book.montpellier-france.com/en/accommodation

 Where to eat in Montpellier

 Many good restaurants can be found in Montpellier, offering all kinds of food at all prices.
-A list of restaurants will be provided on this site before the conference.

 All medical services are available in Montpellier.
 There are numerous pharmacies in the city.
 But note that very few of them are open on Sundays and public holidays (such as May 08).
 Your hotel reception should be able to advise you in case you need a pharmacy on May 07 or 08.